lucmann/lucmann.github.io/source/about/index.md

 ---
-title: about
+title:
 date: 2020-02-05 19:14:44
 ---

-"Everything that can be counted does not necessarily count;
+<center>Everything that can be counted does not necessarily count; Everything that counts cannot necessarily be counted.</center>

-Everything that counts cannot necessarily be counted."
+<right>Albert Einstein</right>